Low-Cost Auto Insurance Programs by State: Eligibility & How to Apply

 New Jersey — Special Automobile Insurance Policy (SAIP)

 • Important limitation: SAIP does not meet New Jersey's full state minimum liability requirements.
-As of January 1, 2026, NJ raised its standard minimums to 35/70/25 ($35,000 bodily injury per person, $70,000 per accident, $25,000 property damage).
+As of January 1, 2026, NJ's standard minimums increased to 35/70/25 ($35,000 bodily injury per person, $70,000 per accident, $25,000 property damage).
 SAIP provides emergency-only medical benefits — it does not cover liability to others.

 How to apply: Contact a licensed NJ insurance agent or call 1-800-652-2471.